Marinmairnmarin/Marinmairnmarin.github.io/blogs.md

 ### 1 · Feature Engineered
- - **Quantile-transformed feature**: 'minutes', 'calories', 'sugar', 'sodium', since we found their distributions are left-skewed with many large outliers.
+ - **Quantile-transformed feature**: 'minutes', 'calories', 'sugar', 'sodium', since we found their distributions are left-skewed with many large outliers at the exploration state.
  - **Standardized-transformed feature**: 'minutes', 'calories', 'sugar', 'sodium', all numeric features are standardized to make sure they are weighted in the same scale.
- - **Binary Encoding**: 'is_healthy' is encoded into 0/1
+ - **Binary Encoding**: 'is_healthy' is encoded into 0/1 for the model to weight.

 ### 2 · Algorithm & Hyper-parameters